 Section 5.
 Term of Office.
 During the first year after adoption of these Bylaws, Directors shall be elected to an initial one-year (1) term.
 For the purpose of staggering the terms, following the initial one-year term, thirty (30%) of the Board of Directors shall serve a one (1) year term and the remaining Directors shall serve a two (2) year term.
 The initial groups shall be determined by a lottery.
 Thereafter, each Director's term of office shall be for two (2) years, which shall end on the latter of the date of the annual meeting or succession of a new director.
 At the end of three (3) consecutive terms, each sector has the option to nominate the same Candidate or to nominate a new Candidate to represent the sector on the Board.
 Term of Office does not apply to Tribes.

 Section 6.
 Compensation.
-The Directors shall receive no compensation for services for and on behalf of the OCH.
+The Directors shall receive no compensation for services for and on behalf of OCH.
+Refer to the Conflicts of Interest and Prohibited Transactions section below.

 Section 7.
 Meetings.